dsj7419/python-learning-by-projects/03-control-flow/README.md

     print("You are a minor.")
 ```

-**Why Conditionals?** They allow our code to exhibit different behaviors based on certain conditions, enhancing its flexibility and adaptability to various scenarios.
+**Key Concept:** Conditionals enable our code to exhibit diverse behaviors based on specific conditions, thereby enriching its flexibility and dynamism.

-#### Logical Operators
+#### Logical Operators: `and`, `or`, and `not`

-Logical operators, namely `and`, `or`, and `not`, enable us to create compound conditional statements, enriching our ability to express logical flows accurately.
+Logical operators enable the creation of more complex conditional statements, providing broader logical capabilities within our code.

 ```python
 is_weekday = True